A Resource for Healthcare and Social Services Professionals

 The Canadian Observatory on Homelessness produced a document that describes the benefits of managed alcohol programs (MAPs) to reduce harm from alcohol for people with unstable housing and severe alcohol-related problems based on information collected from their site in Thunder Bay, Ontario.

-Get Sensible — a project funded by Health Canada — created a variety of resources to reduce the risk around cannabis use.
+Get Sensible—a project funded by Health Canada—created a variety of resources to reduce the risk around cannabis use.
 Their Sensible Cannabis Booklet series contains educational booklets for youth and adults.
-Their Get Informed webpage includes resources created by youth-for-youth, such as the How to Read a Cannabis Label information sheet, based on the information outlined in the Sensible Cannabis Booklet series.
+Their resources webpage includes resources, such as the How to Read a Cannabis Label information sheet, based on the information outlined in the Sensible Cannabis Booklet series.

 Harm Reduction and Cannabis Usage